gustavaa/AndroidPasswordStrengthMeter/README.md

         new PasswordStrengthLevel("Level 3", android.R.color.holo_green_light)});
 ~~~~

-**NOTE** that you for the best result should provide the meter with a number of levels that is adapted for the strength esitmation algorithm used.
+**NOTE** that for the best result, you should provide the meter with a number of levels that is adapted for the strength esitmation algorithm used.
 I.e. if the algorithm yields a level between 0 and 5 (as the default implementation), you should provide the meter with a total of 6 strength levels.